lewishowles/components/src/components/content/display-date/display-date.md

 # `display-date`

 `display-date` displays a given ISO-formatted date in a human-readable form.
-The component makes use of the [Temporal API's PlainDateTime](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Temporal/PlainDateTime) to parse a date, and either formats the date to the user's current locale by default, or provides options for customising the format of the date using the options provided by [`toLocaleString`'s options](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Temporal/PlainDateTime/toLocaleString#options).
+The component makes use of the [Temporal API's PlainDateTime](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Temporal/PlainDateTime) to parse a date, and either formats the date to the user's current locale by default, or provides options for customising the format of the date using [the options provided by `toLocaleString`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Temporal/PlainDateTime/toLocaleString#options).

 **Note** if the provided date contains `[` to indicate a time zone component, we use `ZonedDateTime`.
 If it does not, but contains `T` for a time component, we use a `PlainDateTime`, otherwise a `PlainDate` is used.
 Note that these different options produce different outputs via `toLocaleString` by default.